What is a permit?

 The plan review and permit fee for the building portion is based on the valuation of the project.
 See the Building Valuation Data provided by the International Code Council, a national standard used by the City of Tucson.
 The mechanical, plumbing and electrical fees are based on the number of items installed such as plumbing fixtures, air conditioner units and electrical outlets.
 Wall permits are based on the height and linear footage of the wall.
 Exact fees are available after plans are reviewed.
-For further information please contact Development Services Customer Services at (520) 791-5550.
-Development Standards Fee Schedule.
+For further information please review our fee schedule or contact Development Services Customer Services at (520) 791-5550.

 Where can I get a permit and who is responsible for obtaining a permit?

-An application for permit is made at the Planning & Development Services Department.
-We are located at 201 N Stone Av in downtown Tucson, on the first floor of the County-City Public Works Building.
-Hours are between 8:00am and 4:00pm Monday thru Friday, excluding legal holidays.
-The homeowner or contractor can make the application for a permit, but it is the responsibility of the homeowner/property owner to ensure a permit is secured and posted on the job site.
+Permit applications are submitted to the Planning and Development Services Department.
+Either the homeowner or contractor can submit the application for a permit, but it is the responsibility of the homeowner/property owner to ensure a permit is secured and posted on the job site.

-(The Fireworks permit application and TFD review must be obtained from the Tucson Fire Department prior to coming to PDSD.
-Contact them at 791-4502 for additional
+The Fireworks permit application and TFD review must be obtained from the Tucson Fire Department prior to coming to PDSD.
+Contact them at 791-4502 for additional information.

 What are my responsibilities after obtaining a permit?